ietf-wg-cellar/ebml-specification/specification.markdown

 This document creates a new IANA Registry called "EBML DocTypes Registry".

-To register a new DocType in this registry one needs a DocType name, a Description of the DocType, a Change Controller (IESG or email of registrant) and an optional Reference to a document describing the DocType.
+To register a new DocType in this registry, one needs a DocType name, a Description of the DocType, a Change Controller (IESG or email of registrant), and an optional Reference to a document describing the DocType.

 DocType values are described in (#doctype).
 DocTypes are ASCII strings, defined in (#string-element), which label the official name of the EBML Document Type.
 The strings may be allocated according to the "First Come First Served" policy.

-The use of ASCII corresponds to the types and code already in use, the value is not meant to be visible to the user.
+The use of ASCII corresponds to the types and code already in use; the value is not meant to be visible to the user.

 DocType string values of "matroska" and "webm" are RESERVED to the IETF for future use.